-All Stallholders MUST provide adequate fire precautions appropriate to their business, (Fire blanket &/or Extinguisher) & responsible for informing staff of Fire Emergency Procedures for their stall.
+All stallholders MUST provide adequate fire precautions appropriate to their business, (Fire blanket &/or Extinguisher) & be responsible for informing staff of Fire Emergency Procedures for their stall.

 All participants using bottled gas MUST ensure the equipment is safely installed & provide inspection records for the equipment.

-Stallholders are reminded of the need to comply with the Regulatory Reform Fire Safety Order 2005, whereby the onus is now firmly on the employer/stallholder to have in place adequate & sufficient fire safety arrangements & to have adequate & sufficient risk assessments in place & available for inspection.
+Stallholders are reminded of the need to comply with the regulatory Reform Fire Safety Order 2005, whereby the onus is now firmly on the employer/stallholder to have adequate & sufficient fire safety arrangements & risk assessments in place & available for inspection.

 Noise & Nuisance

-The Organiser reserves the right to prohibit &/or remove any equipment or persons, which in the Organiser’s opinion is causing annoyance &/or disturbance to another.
-This is to include roaming promotional staff & distribution of promotional materials away from the Stallholder’s own pitch.
+The Organiser reserves the right to prohibit &/or remove any equipment or persons, which or who in the Organisers opinion is/are causing annoyance &/or disturbance to another.
+This is to include roaming promotional staff & distribution of promotional materials away from the stallholder’s own pitch.

-Tombolas/games of chance must be in aid of charity and proof of this must be supplied.
+Tombolas/Games of Chance MUST be aid of charity & proof of this MUST be supplied.

 Stallholders may be asked to produce a risk assessment for their stall, if deemed necessary or appropriate.